 toaster, cookware, and dishes.

-Satellite internet (can be quirky), cable, Smart 4K HDTV, DVD & movies, bluetooth speaker, and stereo provide in-cottage entertainment.
+Starlink super-fast satellite internet, cable, Smart 4K HDTV, DVD & movies, bluetooth speaker, and stereo provide in-cottage entertainment.

 Snowshoes, BBQ, horsehoes, and binoculars